arcetri/sts/README.md

 - *src*: contains the source code of the suite
 - *docs*: contains the papers explaining the underlying mathematical theory of the suite
-- *tools*: contains some tools we used during the improvement of the suite
+- *tools*: contains some tools we used during the improvement of the suite and the legacy generators' code

 ## Improvements